MicrosoftDocs/azure-docs/articles/azure-stack/azure-stack-powershell-configure.md

 # Configure PowerShell for use with Azure Stack

 This article describes the steps required to connect to an Azure Stack proof-of-concept (POC) instance by using PowerShell.
 After you connect, you can access the portal and deploy resources through PowerShell.
-You can use the steps described in this article either from the Azure Stack POC computer or, if you are connected through VPN, from a Windows-based external client.
+You can use the steps described in this article either from the Azure Stack POC computer, or from a Windows-based external client if you are connected through VPN.

 ## Prerequisites
 * Install [Azure Stack-compatible Azure PowerShell modules](azure-stack-powershell-install.md).